Spring is in the air and it’s bringing a rebirth for many of us.

 3. Write down at least one goal to encapsulate your own personal meaning of success.

-This blog post is made up of content from the ‘Charting Your Own Success’ chapter of my new book, The Patriarchy Illusion: A Down-to-Earth Guide to Spiritual Feminism.
-Signed copies are now available!
+This blog post is made up of content from the ‘Charting Your Own Success’ chapter of my book The Patriarchy Illusion: A Down-to-Earth Guide to Spiritual Feminism